meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 Building Block is a feature of meshStack that enables end users to automate resource provisioning through self-services.
 It also assists cloud engineers in creating pre-configured cloud resources by enforcing the use of Building Blocks assigned to Landing Zones.
 This document provides a step-by-step guide for users on the efficient setup of meshStack Building Blocks.

-Building block definition is a template that specify details such as type of Implementation, user expected inputs and outputs, recurrent fees, etc. A Building Block is an *instance* of a Building Block Definition.
-When a user select and run a Building Block from the Marketplace he creates an instance of that Building Block.

 ## Terminology

-The Building Block Definition is the template/blueprint of Building Blocks.
+The Building Block *definition* is the template/blueprint of Building Blocks.
 It describes what piece of e.g. Terraform or other infrastructure has to be rolled out.

 A Building Block is an *instance* of a Building Block Definition.